wp-plugins/wp-easycart/trunk/readme.txt

 == Changelog ==

+= 1.1.16 =
+* URGENT BUG FIX - Upgrader was not saving products or connections file.
+Please do not use past version upgrades.
 = 1.1.15 =
 * URGENT BUG FIX - Upgrader was not saving products or connections file.
 Please do not use past version upgrades.
 = 1.1.14 =